Instructional Designer Salary Report [Updated]

 But if we look at the respondents’ experience, the data looks very different.
 Those with more experience are less likely to have a portfolio, but they are earning more because they’ve been in the field for longer.

-If we look at instructional designers with 0-3 years of experience, it’s clear that those with a portfolio earn more than those without a portfolio.
+If we look at instructional designers with 0-3 years of experience in the corporate space, it’s clear that those with a portfolio earn more than those without a portfolio.

-In other words, those with portfolios earn 15% more than those without.
-They also continue to earn more up until the 15 years of experience mark.
+In other words, those with portfolios earn about 7% more than those without.

 Either portfolios impact earning potential or those with portfolios who spend time on creating their portfolios also spend time on interview prep, resume improvements, and networking.